Parish Administration (Finance, HR and Facilities)

 9) Health Care and Dependent Care Flexible Spending Accounts – Please view the web links below showing what is covered under such plans.
 There are calculators online to assist you in determining what the best deduction amount would be.

 Health Care – Tax savings

-Contributions you make to your FSA are not subject to federal income taxes or social security taxes.
-In most instances, there are no state taxes taken out either.
+Contributions you make to your FSA are not subject to federal or state income taxes.
 The amount you may save depends upon:

 · The amount you put into your FSA